JLMin/pping/README.md

 - \_packet.py

-> This module is responsible for create a ICMP ping packet and unpack recived packet.
+> This module is responsible for create a ICMP ping packet and unpack received packet.

 - ping.py